MatthieuMordrel/productivity-app/README.md

 - add a settings to add sound with the sonner and end of session + start of session
 - add custom sound options
 - Add a settings to set the start time to now visible on the main page
+- Ensure that the tooltip works on click too

 Design